rht-labs/tech-exercise/docs/3-revenge-of-the-automated-testing/10b-tekton.md

 ## Extend Tekton Pipeline with System Test

-You will use Stakater's End-to-End systems tests task `stakater-e2e-test-v1` to test all the endpoints of our applications to ensure they are reachable and functioning as expected.
+You will use the End-to-End systems tests task shipped with SAAP `stakater-e2e-test-v1` to test all the endpoints of our applications to ensure they are reachable and functioning as expected.

-1. To add the Systems Tests task to your pipeline, open the `values.yaml` file containing our pipleline definitions with your preferred editor.
+1. To add the Systems Tests task to your pipeline, open the `values.yaml` file containing our pipeline definitions with your preferred editor.

 2. After the `stakater-create-enviroment-v1` task, add the following task.